raspberrypilearning/pacman-terminal/en/step_4.md

   ```
   `cd ..` navigates up from `home/pi/Documents` back to `home/pi/`.

-  You can quickly check your directory by using the `pwd` command:
+  You can quickly check you're in the right directory using the `pwd` command:

   ![CD DotDot Command](images/cddotdotcommand.png)